 How Do Xenoestrogens Affect Menopause?

-In many studies, xenoestrogens have the ability to alter the normal functioning of your endocrine system.
+In many studies, xenoestrogens can alter the normal functioning of your endocrine system.
 The endocrine system controls and regulates the secretion of all your hormones, including estrogen.

-- They interfere with the communication loops in the brain, pituitary gland and thyroid glands and copy the actions of natural estrogen.
+- They interfere with the communication loops in the brain, pituitary gland and thyroid glands and copy natural estrogen actions.
 As a result, this triggers body organs with estrogen receptors to respond.

 - Xenoestrogens bind to estrogen receptors and block the action of your natural estrogen.